-- 1.1 The Glasgow region's Outcome Agreement is the annual document which sets out key priorities for the forthcoming academic year, and sets key targets for learning and teaching across the Glasgow college system in academic year 2022-2023. - 1.2 Pending transfer to a future National Impact Framework, a single-year Outcome Agreement for 2022-23 is to be delivered with a core focus on high-level direction for the region on key regional and national priorities.
-This Outcome Agreement emphasises key Glasgow priorities, developed by board, and set targets, while continuing to lay foundations for recovery and transition. - 1.3 This draft Outcome Agreement 2022-23 has been shared with assigned colleges, and feedback has been provided by both board and the P&R Committee in the development stage, but remains subject to final guidance from Scottish Funding Council (SFC) which has not yet been published.
+- 1.1 The Glasgow region's Outcome Agreement is the annual document which sets out key priorities for the forthcoming academic year, and sets key targets for learning and teaching across the Glasgow college system in academic year 2022-2023. - 1.2 Pending transfer to a future National Impact Framework, a single-year Outcome Agreement for 2022-23 is to be delivered - with a core focus on a focused set of Key Performance Indicators and a high-level direction to focus on key regional and national priorities.
+This Outcome Agreement emphasises key Glasgow priorities, developed by board, and set targets, while continuing to lay foundations for recovery and transition. - 1.3 This draft Outcome Agreement 2022-23 is still subject to final guidance from Scottish Funding Council (SFC) which has not yet been published.